joanreyero/interestinggift/src/pages/index.md

 heading: How do you select your gifts?
 subheading: on a mission to find the gift that will truly make them happy
 mainpitch:
-  title: Why The Star Gift
+  title: Why The Star Gift?
   description: >-
     We believe that a great gift can lead to a great relationship.
 We set off to find the most personal, unique, personalised and handmade gifts so that you